British Normandy Memorial: Design and symbolism

+Long crossing paths across the quadrangle of the memorial create a plan that resembles the Union Flag.
+At the centre of the quadrangle is a bronze wreath and shield by French sculptors Valentine Herrenschmidt and Christophe Charbonnel on a stone plinth bearing an inscription of words from the Tomb of the Unknown Soldier in Westminster Abbey.
+On the west side of the site is a memorial dedicated to the 20,000 French civilians killed during the war in Normandy.

 In a field adjacent to the memorial are the remains of the Mont Fleury German battery of 122 mm coastal guns that remained uncompleted on D-Day, with only one captured Soviet 122 mm gun M1931 (A-19) gun installed but not yet operational.
 The village of Ver-sur-Mer has a French war memorial, separate memorials to the Royal Artillery regiments of the 50th (Northumbrian) Infantry Division and to the 2nd battalion of the Hertfordshire Regiment, and a preserved Sexton self-propelled 25-pounder gun.
 A small memorial to CSM Stan Hollis of the Green Howards, the Stan Hollis Hut, stands by the beach near where he landed on 6 June 1944.

 Reception

 During planning some local residents expressed concern over an increase in tourism and environmental degradation to the area.
 The reaction of visitors and local residents since the memorial was completed has been very positive.

 Maintenance

 The British Normandy Memorial is maintained in partnership with the Commonwealth War Graves Commission.
 As noted above, the construction of the memorial was supported by the British Government.
 Ongoing maintenance of the memorial and its landscape is funded through voluntary contributions.